sanjeshpathak/realtimedashboardplatform/README.md

 Here is how it works.
 The dashboard.js file has all the code required to run your dashboard.
 We have created widgets that you can use on your dashboard.

+Change these values to reflect your MQTT brokers in dashboard.js: var ip = "m10.cloudmqtt.com"; // replace this value with your brokers IP address or domain name var port = "37629"; // port number for your broker's web socket listening to.
+The dashboard platform will work only with websockets and not with tcp.

+And in this method, change the useSSL property: function connectMQTT() {
+    client = new Paho.MQTT.Client(ip, Number(port), id);
+    client.onConnectionLost = onConnectionLost;
+    client.onMessageArrived = onMessageArrived;
+    client.connect({
+        userName: username,
+        password: password,
+        useSSL: true, // if you are not using wss, change this property to false
+        onSuccess: onConnect,
+        onFailure: onFailure,
+        reconnect: true
+    });
+}

 To use a widget add these lines of code to your dashboard page:

  CreateWidget(